webpack/webpack-cli/OPTIONS.md

   --module-generator-asset-resource-emit                                             Emit an output asset from this asset module.
 This can be set to 'false' to omit emitting e. g. for SSR.
   --no-module-generator-asset-resource-emit                                          Negative 'module-generator-asset-resource-emit' option.
   --module-generator-asset-resource-filename <value>                                 Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
+  --module-generator-asset-resource-output-path <value>                              Emit the asset in the specified folder relative to 'output.path'.
+This should only be needed when custom 'publicPath' is specified to match the folder structure there.
   --module-generator-asset-resource-public-path <value>                              The 'publicPath' specifies the public URL address of the output files when referenced in a browser.
   --module-no-parse <value...>                                                       A regular expression, when matched the module is not parsed.
 An absolute path, when the module starts with this path it is not parsed.
   --module-no-parse-reset                                                            Clear all items provided in 'module.noParse' configuration.
 Don't parse files matching.
 It's matched against the full resolved request.